leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

     assume h : A,
     show C, from h2 (h1 h)

-Notice that we simply declare the uncanceled hypotheses as variables.
+Notice that the hypotheses in the natural deduction proof that are not canceled are declared as variables in the Lean version.

 We also constructed the following proof: